Electroweak standard model at finite temperature in presence of a bosonic chemical potential: Introduction

 Considering the ESM at finite temperature in presence of $\mu$, in section II, we calculate the vacuum expectation value of the Higgs field as a function of $T$ and $\mu$, using the mean-field approximation in the high temperature limit \ci{KAP1981}.
 Next we calculate, in section III, the effective masses of the scalar and gauge bosons using a generalized gauge.
-We find that the effective mass of the spatial component of the W-gauge boson has a difference of $-\mu^2$ respect to its temporal component.
+We find that the effective mass of the spatial component of the W boson has a difference of $-\mu^2$ respect to its temporal component.
 In section IV, by consideration of non-vanishing background charges $j^1_\nu$ and $j^2_\nu$, we assume that the vacuum average values of the $A^1_\nu$ and $A^2_\nu$ fields do not vanish. i. e. $\langle A^1_\nu\rangle_0=\xi_{A^1_\nu}$ and $\langle A^2_\nu\rangle_0=\xi_{A^2_\nu}$.
-Because the W-gauge field is a combination of the $A^1_\nu$ and $A^2_\nu$ fields, then we obtain a W-gauge boson condensated associated to the spatial component of W-gauge boson.
-As a consequence of this condensated, the mentioned difference among the effective masses of the spatial and temporal components of the W-gauge boson vanishes.
-In section V, by mean of the calculation of the thermodynamic potential, we obtain the electromagnetic charge density of the system and we calculate the critical temperature of the W-gauge boson condensation.
-We demonstrate that the W-gauge boson condensated is consistent with the usual condition of condensation $m^2_W=\mu^2$, where $m_W$ is the effective mass of the W-gauge boson.
-Finally the conclusion are presented in section VI. \\
+Because the W field is a combination of the $A^1_\nu$ and $A^2_\nu$ fields, we obtain a W boson condensate associated to the spatial component of W boson.
+As a consequence of this condensate, the mentioned difference among the effective masses of the spatial and temporal components of the W boson vanishes.
+In section V, by means of the calculation of the thermodynamic potential, we obtain the electromagnetic charge density of the system and we calculate the critical temperature of the W boson condensation.
+We demonstrate that the W boson condensate is consistent with the usual condition of condensation $m^2_W=\mu^2$, where $m_W$ is the effective mass of the W boson.
+Finally the conclusions are presented in section VI. \\